haskell/ghcup-hs/docs/about.md

 They will be tasked with finding new maintainers in whatever way they see fit (be it appointing themselves or asking HF for help).

-The appointed owners my choose to stay owners after the transition period (whether it's in a passive or active capacity) or fully transfer ownership to someone else or an organization.
+The appointed owners may choose to stay owners after the transition period (whether it's in a passive or active capacity) or fully transfer ownership to someone else or an organization.

 The community shall be informed about this process.